pagkly/Zed/Investopedia3/Learn About the Netback Summary of Associated Costs.md

 Netback is a summary of all costs associated with bringing one unit of oil to the marketplace and the revenues from the sale of all the products generated from that same unit.
 It's expressed as gross profit per barrel.

-Netback is calculated by taking the revenues from the oil, less all [costs associated with getting the oil to a market](https://www.investopedia.com/articles/active-trading/102214/economics-oil-extraction.asp), including transportation, royalties, and production costs:
+Netback is calculated by taking the revenues from the oil, less all [[costs associated with getting the oil to a market]](https://www.investopedia.com/articles/active-trading/102214/economics-oil-extraction.asp), including transportation, royalties, and production costs:

 **Price - Royalties - Production - Transportation = Netback**